 The Empress Bulbax in Pikmin 2.
 She's generally the first boss you'll fight at the start of the game; she reappears much later in two other holes.
 In your second and third encounters with her, she becomes a Flunky Boss capable of summoning the fragile-but-deadly (to your Pikmin, that is) Bulbax Larvae.
 While her "main" attack (rolling) remains the same, the addition of Mooks makes you change your strategy.

-Perhaps the most notable example is Gilgamesh from Final Fantasy V, whom you fight a grand total of FIVE times, though usually as a gag battle.
+Gilgamesh from Final Fantasy V, whom you fight a grand total of FIVE times, though usually as a gag battle.
 Each appearance involves humorous dialogue, followed by Gilgamesh making some sort of excuse for leaving and at one point leaving his sidekick to "deal with" your party.
 During the fourth battle, he whips out the piddly Excalipur, which he'd mistaken for Excalibur, causing Exdeath to send him to the Void.
 Later, in the void, he recognizes your characters during the fifth encounter and even sacrifices himself to save your party from a later boss.

 In Final Fantasy VI, there's Kefka, who started as a joke battle in Sabin's scenario, then a boss battle in Narshe, another short scripted battle at the Cave of the Sealed Gate, yet another (easy) boss fight where you get to play as General Leo, and finally the final boss as a god.